Annual Let's Shine

 About Neway Works

-Neway Works, Inc. was established during one of the darkest times our country has ever faced, the global COVID-19 pandemic with a purpose of being a light for vulnerable teens mental health and wellness via safe after-school youth enrichment, tutoring, and mentoring services.
+Neway Works, Inc. was established during the COVID-19 pandemic with a purpose of being a light to teens mental health and wellness via safe after-school youth development and mentoring services.

-Since 2020, we have improved the overall wellness and mental health of over 75 underprivileged adolescents through our after-school youth mentoring program, Project Transformation.
+Since 2020, we have improved the overall wellness and mental health of over 225 student athletes through our after-school youth mentoring program, Project Transformation.

-Money raised from this fundraiser will be utilized to help with tutoring and mentoring expenses, school supplies, nutritional meals, beverages, costs for sport camps and showcases through organizations such as Legacy Sports in Brighton, Michigan, sport apparel needed to compete for college athletic scholarships, STEM camp costs, and needed program supplies.
+Money raised from this fundraiser will be utilized to help with tutoring and mentoring expenses, financial scholarships for student athletes, nutritional meals, sporting camps and showcases, sport apparel needed to compete for college athletic scholarships, and program supplies.

 Evening Agenda